nhost/sdk-experiment/configs/README.md

   - Specialized configurations for libraries, frontend apps, and Node.js
   - Documented usage patterns and extension points

+- [**ESLint (`/eslint`)**](./eslint/README.md): Modern ESLint configurations using flat config system
+  - Strict TypeScript and JavaScript linting rules
+  - Specialized configurations for React and Next.js projects
+  - Easy to extend from any project with `eslint.config.mjs` files
+  - Customizable for project-specific needs

 ## Using the Configurations

 Each configuration directory contains a README with specific instructions on how to use the configurations in your projects.